SoK: Decentralized Exchanges (DEX) with Automated Market Maker (AMM) Protocols: AMM Preliminaries

-For liquidity providers, assets supplied to a protocol are still exposed to volatility risk which comes into play in addition to the loss of time value of locked funds.
-A swap alters the asset composition of a pool, which in turn updates the asset prices implied by the conservation function of the pool (\autoref{eq:trade}).
+\paragraph{Divergence loss} For \acp{lp}, assets supplied to a protocol are still exposed to volatility risk, which comes into play in addition to the loss of time value of locked funds.
+A swap alters the asset composition of a pool, which automatically updates the asset prices implied by the conservation function of the pool (\autoref{eq:trade}).
 This consequently changes the value of the entire pool.
-Compared to holding the assets outside of an AMM pool, contributing the same amount of assets to the pool in return for pool shares can result in less value with price movement, an effect termed ``divergence loss'' or ``impermanent loss'' (see \autoref{sec:comp}).
-This loss is ``impermanent'' because as asset price moves back and forth, the depreciation of the pool value disappears and reappears all the time and is only realized when assets are actually taken out of the pool.
+Compared to holding the assets outside of an \ac{amm} pool, contributing the same amount of assets to the pool in return for pool shares can result in less value with price movement, an effect termed \enquote{divergence loss} or \enquote{impermanent loss} (see \autoref{sec:comp}).
+This loss can be deemed \enquote{impermanent} because as asset price moves back and forth, the depreciation of the pool value continuously disappears and reappears and is only realized when assets are actually taken out of the pool.
+Well-devised \acp{amm} charge appropriate swap fees to ensure that \acp{lp} are sufficiently compensated for the divergence loss (see \autoref{sec:dynamicfee}).
+Despite the fact that \enquote{impermanent loss} is a more widely used term on the Internet, we adhere to the more accurate term \enquote{divergence loss} in a scientific context.
+In fact, for the majority of \ac{amm} protocols, this \enquote{loss} only disappears when the current proportions of the pool assets equal exactly those at liquidity provision, which is rarely the case.

-Since assets are bonded together in an pool, changes of prices in one asset affect all others in this pool.
-For an AMM protocol that supports single-asset supply, this forces liquidity providers to be exposed to risk assets they have not been holding in the first place.
+Since assets are bonded together in a pool, changes in prices of one asset affect all others in this pool.
+For an \ac{amm} protocol that supports single-asset supply, this forces \acp{lp} to be exposed to risk assets they have not been holding in the first place (see \autoref{sec:non-impact}).